wp-plugins/kpicasa-gallery/readme.txt

 If enabled and properly configured, kPicasa Gallery will use the WP-Cache mechanism.

-You have to choice of using either Highslide, Lightbox, Slimbox, Thickbox or Fancybox for displaying the large version of your photos.
+You have to choice of using either Lightbox, Slimbox, Thickbox or Fancybox for displaying the large version of your photos.

-Highslide and Slimbox support playing videos directly from your site.
+Slimbox support playing videos directly from your site.
 Selecting another engine will open a new window to the original Picasa URL.

 == Installation ==